$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

-Given functions $f,g : \Sigma^* \to \N$, $f$ is said to be parsimoniously reducible to $g$ in polynomial-time if there exists a polynomial-time computable function $h : \Sigma^* \to \Sigma^*$ such that, for every $x \in \Sigma^*$, it holds that $f(x) = g(h(x))$.
+Given functions $f,g : \{0,1\}^* \to \N$, $f$ is said to be parsimoniously reducible to $g$ in polynomial-time if there exists a polynomial-time computable function $h : \{0,1\}^* \to \{0,1\}^*$ such that, for every $x \in \{0,1\}^*$, it holds that $f(x) = g(h(x))$.
 It is known that $\snfa$ is $\spanl$-complete under polynomial-time parsimonious reductions, which in particular implies that if $\snfa$ can be computed in polynomial time, then $\ptime = \np$~\cite{alvarez1993very}.
 Moreover, given that $\snfa$ admits an FPRAS and parsimonious reductions preserve the existence of FPRAS, we obtain the following corollary from Theorem \ref{theo-rnl}. \begin{corollary} Every function in $\spanl$ admits an FPRAS. \end{corollary} Although some classes $\cC$ containing $\shp$-complete functions and for which every $f \in \cC$ admits an FPRAS have been identified before \cite{saluja1995descriptive,AMR17}, to the best of our knowledge this is the first such a class with a simple and robust definition based on Turing Machines.

 A tight relationship between the existence of an FPRAS and the existence of a schema for almost uniform generation was proved in~\cite{jerrum1986random}, for the class of relations that are {\em self-reducible}.
-Thus, one might wonder whether the existence of a PPLVUG for $\GEN(R)$ in Theorem \ref{theo-rnl} is just a corollary of our FPRAS for $\COUNT(R)$ along with the result in~\cite{jerrum1986random}.
-Interestingly, the answer to this question is no, as the notion of PPLVUG ask for a uniform generator without any distributional error $\epsilon$, whose existence cannot be inferred from the results in \cite{jerrum1986random}.
-Thus, we prove in Section \ref{approximate} that $\COUNT(R)$ admits an FPRAS and $\GEN(R)$ admits a PPLVUG, for a relation $R \in \rnl$, without utilizing the aforementioned result from \cite{jerrum1986random}.
+Thus, one might wonder whether the existence of a PPLVUG for $\GEN(R)$ in Theorem \ref{theo-rnl} is just a corollary of our FPRAS for $\COUNT(R)$ along with the result in~\cite{jerrum1986random}. \review{However, as the notion of PPLVUG asks for a uniform generator without any distributional error $\epsilon$, it is not clear how to infer its existence from the results in \cite{jerrum1986random}.} Thus, we prove in Section \ref{approximate} that $\COUNT(R)$ admits an FPRAS and $\GEN(R)$ admits a PPLVUG, for a relation $R \in \rnl$, without utilizing the aforementioned result from~\cite{jerrum1986random}.